The majority of adults in the United States take one or more dietary supplements either every day or occasionally.

 The best way to find out if you need to take a supplement is to talk with your doctor or a registered dietitian.
-Together, you can review your diet, prescription medicines, and health needs, and decide whether a supplement is right for you.
+Together, you can review your diet, prescription medicines, health needs, and decide whether a supplement is right for you.

 Thank you for spending time with us.
 We wish you the best of health!

 Thanks to NIH – visit them for additional information about dietary

 supplements at: National Institutes of Health or find additional material on Amazon